 - 2.1 To comply with the regional criterion a proposal must meet the following two conditions: - a) Number of countries: A minimum of three (3) borrowing member countries of the Bank are involved in the production of the RPG.
 The Initiative may exceptionally consider proposals to finance bi-national projects.
-These bi-national proposals will have to demonstrate that (i) the issue to be addressed is of strictly bi-national nature; (ii) the proposal fully justifies that the RPG to be produced has the potential for an exceptionally high development impact; and (iii) the RPG produced can be replicated in other contexts should similar circumstances arise.
-All other eligibility criteria of the Initiative will continue to apply.
+These binational proposals must demonstrate that (i) the issue to be addressed is of strictly bi-national nature; (ii) the proposal fully justifies that the RPG to be produced has the potential for an exceptionally high development impact; and (iii) the RPG produced can be replicated in other contexts should similar circumstances arise.
+All other eligibility criteria of the Initiative will continue to apply. - b) Collective action: RPGs need to be promoted by means of collective action among all participating countries.
+This means that the institutions engaged in the promotion of the RPG decide collectively how to achieve that goal, including the agenda, mechanisms and partners of their regional cooperation, as well as the regional commitments that they are willing to undertake.
+Please note that regional value-added is a selection criterion (see paragraph 3.2).
+Therefore, proposals need to make the case that collective action will produce benefits that countries cannot achieve individually or that can be achieved only at a higher cost.